When can you start?

 How much does it cost?

 Again, no two projects are exactly the same and I'm not going to randomly put something here in an effort to impress you.
 The truth is I have done work for free and I have traded my services for products, but I normally charge by the project and that has varied from $500 to $36,000.
 If you want to know whether or not I can create what's needed within your budget, let's talk.

 What is included when I hire you to design a logo?

 I am going to provide you with a specific color palette and any fonts that I used.
 In most cases, a secondary mark that you can use for stickers or on social media will be included too.
 You will receive a link with instructions on how to use your logo and multiple files types that allow you to use it however you want to.

 In short, Yes.
 Half of my clients want to manage their website themselves and the other half hire me on a retainer basis to update and manage things for them.
 Whichever option you choose, it will not change the pricing of your website or my commitment to creating something you love.

 How do I pay you to get started?

 I will send you an invoice after I've identified exactly what you need, we have both shared our expectations, and there is an agreed upon scope of work and budget.
-That invoice can be paid online with a debit/credit card of your choice or you can mail a check, it's up to you.
-For projects less than $2,000, full payment is required to start the project.
+For projects less than $2,000, full payment is required to begin.
 For everything else, 50% is required to start the project and the remaining 50% is paid at the end.

 Why do you freelance instead of working for someone else?

-Family.
-It may sound cliche', but it's true.
-There isn't a job in the world that would offer me the ability to spend time with and love my family like being self employed.
+There isn't a job in the world that would offer me the ability to spend time with my family like being self employed.
 Is it scary?
 Sometimes.
 Is it hard?
 Definitely.
 Is it always working from remote places and having fun?
 Not at all.
-But at the end of the day if it allows me to help other people, be creative, and spend a crazy amount of quality time with my family...
-Then it's what I will continue doing.
+But at the end of the day it allows me to help other people, be creative, and spend a crazy amount of time with my family...
+So freelance work is what I choose to do.